 Myth #1: I’m going to need surgery!

 This is not true.
-Unfortunately, people diagnosed with fibroids are often given only two options: Hysterectomy, the complete surgical removal of the uterus, or myomectomy, a surgical procedure to remove fibroids.
+Unfortunately, people with fibroids often think they only have two options.
+Hysterectomy, the complete surgical removal of the uterus, or myomectomy, a surgical procedure to remove fibroids.
 At USA Fibroid Centers, our experts offer a non-surgical alternative for fibroid complications –– an FDA-approved treatment called Uterine Fibroid Embolization (UFE).
 This nonsurgical outpatient procedure offers a short recovery period of one to two weeks, and is lower risk and less invasive than hysterectomy.

 UFE is performed by specialized interventional radiologists in state-of-the-art facilities.
-Treatment takes between 30 and 45 minutes, during which you will be given light sedation to remain calm and comfortable.
+Treatment takes between 30 and 45 minutes, during which your doctor will give you light sedation to help you feel comfortable.

 More about Uterine Fibroid Embolization:

-- Fibroid mapping, an advanced ultrasound method, is used to locate your fibroids.
+- Fibroid mapping, an advanced ultrasound method, is for locating your fibroids.

-- After numbing the area, a small incision is made in your upper thigh.
+- After numbing the area, your doctor will make a small incision in your upper thigh.

-- Embolic material is injected through a tiny catheter into the uterine artery to block blood flow to the fibroids.
+- Embolic material goes through a tiny catheter into the uterine artery to block blood flow to the fibroids.

 - Once cut off from blood flow and nutrients, the fibroid(s) will shrink and eventually die.